HermesBoots/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Multiply by Using `map`
 Copying a list and multiplying its elements by 2 using `map`.

+## Roman to Integer
+Convert a Roman numeral string to an integer.

 ## Weighted Average!
 Getting the weighted average of a series of numbers.